Who We Are

 The NWI Latin Mass Community is a network of support for the Traditional Latin Mass in the vicinity of the Diocese of Gary, Indiana.
 It seeks to connect and inform those devoted to the Extraordinary Form and works to advance the availability of the traditional rites of the Roman Catholic Church within the diocese and nearby areas, in full communion with the local bishops.

 The NWI Latin Mass Community, in communion with the bishops, promotes and works for the increased availability of the Traditional Latin Masses, rites, and sacraments in the vicinity of northwest Indiana.
 It seeks to preserve, defend, and expand Catholic culture and tradition in a secularized world through beautiful liturgy, solid catechesis, evangelization, and good works.

 Built on a Groundbreaking History

 The history of the Traditional Latin Mass in northwest Indiana begins with the Carmelite Monastery in Munster.
-Its prior at that time, Father Thomas Balys, OCD, at the recommendation of Bishop Norbert Gaughan of the Diocese of Gary, established the Traditional Latin Mass on Saturday evenings.
+Its prior at that time, Father Thomas Balys, OCD, with the permission of Bishop Norbert Gaughan of the Diocese of Gary, established the Traditional Latin Mass on Saturday evenings.
 The first Mass was Saturday, August 25, 1990.
 2015 marked its 25th anniversary.

 The Carmelite Monastery was one of the very first locations to offer a Traditional Latin Mass for many miles around.
 In the greater Chicagoland area, the only other church to offer it every week was St. John Cantius in Chicago (which began in February, 1990).
 It wasn't until many years later that demand for the Traditional Latin Mass would resurge and cause it to become more widely available.